mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 The following picture depicts the end state once you have completed this tutorial.

 .. note::
-  In this tutorial, we will use a PostgreSQL database to store experiment and run data and an S3 bucket to store artifacts, but you can modify the steps below to use other data stores.
-Find the list of supported data stores in `artifact stores <artifacts-stores.html>`_ and `backend stores <backend-stores.html>` documentations.
+  In this tutorial, we will use a SQLite database for the sake of easy setup, but any SQLAlchemy-compatible databases should work as well.

-When you start logging runs to the MLflow Tracking Server, the following happens:
+When you start logging runs to MLflow, the following happens:

  * **Part 1a and b**: